 Enroll to Receive Gender-Specific Services Including Pap Smear, Mammography, Prenatal and Child Care

 All veterans are encouraged to enroll in the VA Health Care System.
 You have several options to gain access to VA Health Care.
 Your VSO can assist you with obtaining the 10-10EZ, Application for Health Benefits, you can bring your DD214 to the nearest CBOC/VA hospital, or you can enroll online.

 For more information on enrollment call 1-877-222-VETS.

-Does the VA have Prosthetic and Sensory Aids Services (PSAS) available for Women Veterans?
+VA Prosthetic and Sensory Aids Services (PSAS) available for Women Veterans

 VA Prosthetic and Sensory Aids Service (PSAS), the VA Center for Women Veterans, and VHA Women Health Services collaborate closely to address the unique needs of women Veterans and provide the most comprehensive and advanced prosthetic devices, sensory aids, and associated services in the world.
 The term “prosthetic” includes any medical device that supports or replaces loss of a body part or function.
 Any specialized, medically indicated item that is commercially available may be procured based on the Veteran’s individualized needs, including customized devices such as bracing, artificial limbs and orthotic items, and wheelchairs.
 PSAS provides comprehensive support to optimize the health and independence of all Veterans, regardless of gender.

 PSAS specifically supports women Veterans providing them the highest level of service and items to meet their unique needs; e.g., Breast Pumps, Nursing Bras, Post Mastectomy Items, Wigs for Alopecia, Long Acting Reversible Contraception (e.g. Intrauterine Devices), Maternity Support Belts Items, Vaginal Dilators, etc.